 As it turns out, many of the rarest cards had already been released in Japan by then, available to a select few from the region.
-As for the Charizard, it’s still highly coveted, with a copy selling for $369,000 in December 2020.
+The Charizard is still highly coveted, with a copy selling for $369,000 in December 2020.

-Here’s a rundown with seven of the most interesting and scarce Pokemon cards in existence, along with investment advice for the long-term if you manage to add one to your collection.
+Here’s a rundown with seven of the most exciting and scarce Pokemon cards and investment advice for the long term if you manage to add one to your collection.

 1997 Trophy Pikachu Trainer No. 1 #1

-As only four of each of the first-, second-, and third-place cards were reportedly distributed, it’s insanely rare and has to be seen as one of the Holy Grails of the hobby.
+As only four of the first-, second-, and third-place cards were reportedly distributed, it’s insanely rare and has to be seen as one of the Holy Grails of the hobby.

 1998 Tamamushi University Magikarp #129

-This promo card was released in Japan, made available as a prize card through the “Tamamushi University Hyper Test” campaign held in June 1998.
+This promo card was released in Japan and made available as a prize card through the “Tamamushi University Hyper Test” campaign held in June 1998.

-‘The campaign was publicized in Shogakukan’s magazines for primary-school children in the form of a series of tests in which participants could complete and send back to Shogakukan within a limited period.’
+‘The campaign was publicized in Shogakukan’s magazines for primary-school children in the form of a series of tests that participants could complete and send back to Shogakukan within a limited period.’

-Featuring Magikarp, the most useless of original Pokémon, there’s no English version, and the card had 1,000 copies for “intended distribution” according to an early-print promotional image in a magazine.
+Featuring Magikarp, the most useless original Pokémon, there’s no English version, and the card had 1,000 copies for “intended distribution,” according to an early-print promotional image in a magazine.

 1998 Pikachu Illustrator

-1000 copies might sound like a low amount, but it pales in comparison to the print run seen with the 1998 Pokémon Illustrator.
+1000 copies might sound like a low amount, but it pales compared to the print run seen with the 1998 Pokémon Illustrator.

 1998 Kangaskhan Parent/Child Tournament promo #115

-This card is one of few promotional cards to feature the original Pocket Monsters Trading Card Game logo as a set symbol.
-This symbol is usually reserved for only the rarest of Pokémon cards, helping it to stand out from the crowd.
+This card is one of the few promotional cards to feature the original Pocket Monsters Trading Card Game logo as a set symbol.
+This symbol is usually reserved for only the rarest Pokémon cards, helping it stand out from the crowd.

 1999 Charizard Pokemon Base Holo 1st Edition #4

-“Confirming that the Charizard craze is not slowing down was an additional sale through PWCC on eBay which also broke the $300,000 USD threshold.
-This card belonged to a collector who bought the card in 2009 for $700 USD, selling it a few days ago for $350,000 USD.”
+“Confirming that the Charizard craze is not slowing down was an additional sale through PWCC on eBay, which also broke the USD 300,000 threshold.
+This card belonged to a collector who bought it in 2009 for $700 USD, selling it a few days ago for USD 350,000.”

 1999 Tropical Mega Battle Exeggutor

-Supposedly, there are fewer than 50 copies of the 1999 Tropical Mega Battle Exeggutor card, so it’s easy to see how it makes it onto the list.
-It was given to participants of the first Tropical Mega Battle, held at the Hilton Hawaiian Village in Honolulu, Hawaii, way back in 1999.
+Supposedly, fewer than 50 copies of the 1999 Tropical Mega Battle Exeggutor card, so it’s easy to see how it makes it onto the list.
+It was given to participants of the first Tropical Mega Battle, held at the Hilton Hawaiian Village in Honolulu, Hawaii, in 1999.

-It’s notable for being one of the few cards to have Japanese text with English translations below it, while it was later reprinted on glossy card stock in Japan.
+It’s notable for being one of the few cards with Japanese text with English translations below it, while it was later reprinted on glossy card stock in Japan.
 You’ll be looking out for the non-glossy version.

 2010 Master’s Key Prize Card #068

-They were originally found in a protective case, which was red for the TCG, and blue for winners of the DS tournament.
+They were initially found in a protective case, red for the TCG, and blue for winners of the DS tournament.
 They’re worth more in the original case.